nan-ci/beta-01/README.md

 > Travailler en anglais c'est ouvrir votre travail sur le monde entier.

-Since we had a good amount of inscriptions, we made this process as a selection step.
+Since we had a good amount of inscriptions, you have to go through this selection step.
 But don't worry, even if you aren't selected to this beta, this won't affect your chance to be a student.

 **This is just for testing the school.**